 - i.
 An instructor who suspects a student of committing a violation of the CUNY Policy on Academic Integrity first needs to assure that every effort has been made to review with the student the facts and circumstances of the case.
 The student must also be informed that the instructor will be seeking an academic sanction, whether the sanction is a reduced or failing grade for a single exam or assignment, or an automatic failing grade for the entire course.
 If the student refuses to meet with the instructor regarding this matter, then the instructor should make note of his or her attempts to contact the student. - ii.
 The instructor completes the Faculty Action Report Form (FAR form), and indicates that he/she is seeking only academic sanction.
 The original FAR form is then submitted to the academic integrity officer, and acopy of the FAR form is retained by the instructor. - iii.
 Within seven business days of receipt of the FAR form, the academic integrity officer must notify the student via certified mail of the academic integrity violation, and include along with a copy of the FAR form and the Notification of the Right to Appeal (NRA).
 If the student does not appeal the charges by giving written notice to the academic integrity officer within thirty business days of receipt of the FAR form and the NRA, then this shall indicate that the student does not contest the sanction.
 In the case that a student is appealing a final grade, then the thirty day period for filing an appeal for the spring semester and the summer semester begins on the first day of the fall semester following the one in which the grade was recorded.
-Students filing an appeal for the fall semester must do so within thirty days of registered mail notification of the sanction of the sanction.
+Students filing an appeal for the fall semester must do so within thirty days of the start of the spring semester following the one in which the grade was recorded.
+A student appealing a grade for an assignment must do so within thirty days of registered mail notification of the sanction.
 Should the student appeal be for an assignment that was given as a semester's end project, then the time period provided for appealing a final grade shall be used to calculate when the FAR form should be returned. - iv.
 The faculty member shall inform the Academic Integrity Officer of the resolution via email and the Officer shall update the applicable Faculty Report Form to reflect that resolution.